msnobodythedev/msnobodythedev/README.md

 I am a software engineer, a technical writer & a guest lecturer at a university.
 <hr />
 Via my tutorial on YouTube, I hope to help people from all walks of life to start their coding journey, learn new technologies and inspire them to be happy & healthy developers both mentally and physically.
-No, chatGPT is not a threat...
-To the contrary, it is a productive colleague. 😇
+ChatGPT doesn't have to be a threat.
+Actually, it can be a productive colleague. 😇
   <br />
   <hr />